swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/introduction.md

 !!! note

-     Although in previous parts we transitioned from local to cloud-based services, this part will focus on labeling data locally.
+    This part focuses on labeling data locally so you can experiment without extra infrastructure.

 ## Environment